dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 **Why is this necessary?**

 When your eBPF program is loaded by a BPF loader like [libbpf](https://github.com/libbpf/libbpf), the loader compares the program’s BTF data with the target kernel’s BTF.

-Since it's quite likely your program won't only run on the kernel it was compiled on, the loader needs to resolve types, updates offsets, and adjusts field accesses to ensure the program reads kernel structures correctly.
+And since it's quite likely your program won't only run on the kernel it was compiled on, the loader needs to resolve types, updates offsets, and adjusts field accesses to ensure the program reads kernel structures correctly.

-This process is known as <i>field offset relocation</i>.
+This process is known as **field offset relocation**.

 Although most eBPF kernels nowadays support BTF, it's not really something we can rely on when we want to design truly portable eBPF programs.

-Without BTF support in the target kernel, the loader can't perform field offset relocation, and the program may fail to load or behave incorrectly.

 ::details-box
 ---